UN-OCHA/rwint-api-doc/index.md

 <a name="method-list"></a>
 ### List

 This method can be used to get a list of entity items.
+This is the method for searching for content or generating filtered lists.

 It accepts the following parameters, (`fields`, `query`, `filter` and `sort` are explained in more detail below):